The surprising role of individual talent in team success.

-“The best way to build a great team is not to select individuals for their smarts or accomplishments but to learn how they communicate and to shape and guide the team so that it follows successful communication patterns,” he writes.
+“The best way to build a great team is not to select individuals for their smarts or accomplishments but to learn how they communicate and to shape and guide the team so that it follows successful communication patterns,” Pentland notes.

-It’s an approach that has been executed successfully by Ken Christie FCPA, CFO of NAB Wealth.
+It’s an approach that has been executed successfully by Ken Christie FCPA, CFO MLC and Wealth at National Australia Bank (NAB).
 What Christie found is that trust is crucial to building effective team communication.

-While CFO at Bank of New Zealand, part of the National Australia Bank Group, Christie set a goal of becoming a world-class finance function within a five-year period.
+While CFO at Bank of New Zealand, part of the NAB Group, Christie set a goal of becoming a world-class finance function within a five-year period.
 It’s a goal the team hit, winning numerous awards along the way.
 The journey started with building team trust.

-“We spent a lot of time building that base level of trust to the extent that we had a clinical psychologist who came in and worked with us as a team to really understand each other’s quirks and nature and what sets people off,” says Christie.
+“We spent a lot of time building that base level of trust to the extent that we had a clinical psychologist who came in and worked with us as a team to really understand each other’s quirks and nature and what sets people off,” Christie says.

 “I’m after really bright people because I’m a huge believer that if you have really bright people with strong EQ, you can just about do anything,” he says.

 Christie is adamant about the criticality of finding the right staff, so much so that he will hold back on a role rather than hire someone who is not up to the challenge.
 This is something he uncovers during a rigorous interview process, which can last anywhere between 10 and 15 separate interviews.

 But once you’ve found the right staff, how do you ensure they are equipped to handle the expectations of the role?

 “The biggest challenge that we always face is ‘how do you get the commercial skills into a junior finance person so that they look at a problem from a commercial perspective rather than just an accounting perspective’,” Christie says.